About St. Patrick High School

 We are very proud of our high school!
 Portland St. Patrick is the only high school in the diocese which is fully supported by a single parish.
 Our students consistently score the highest of any other school in the area on standardized testing; 100% of our students graduate and over 98% of them go on to college.

-- 13 were recognized as CMAC Scholar Athletes meaning they had at least a 3.4 GPA and lettered in at least two sports, one of which was in their senior year.
+- 14 were recognized as CMAC Scholar Athletes, meaning they had at least a 3.4 GPA and lettered in at least two sports, one of which was in their senior year.

-- 24 out of the 26 plan to go on to higher education with two working on apprenticeships.
+- 24 out of the 25 plan to go on to higher education with one student taking a gap year before going to university.

 Bus transportation is provided by Portland Public Schools.
 If you have question, please contact the bus garage at 647-2993.